prarthanas9917/To-do-list/README.md

 # To-do-list
-A CLI-based To-Do List app in Python
+A CLI-based To-Do List app in Python.